3D Objects

 FBX

 FBX is an expansive and flexible 3D model format supported by most 3D authoring software.
 To load FBX files, use the ViroFBX script to convert the FBX file into a VRX file.
 The VRX file can then be loaded using <Viro3DObject>.
-The ViroFBX script can found in your project's node_modules/@viro-community/react-viro/bin directory.
+The ViroFBX script can found in your project's node_modules/@reactvision/react-viro/bin directory.

 Mac OSX Support Only